What is Self-Insuring and Can It Save Me Money?

 It makes sense to skip some types of insurance if you’re living paycheck to paycheck.
 But cutting back or going uninsured could have a negative financial impact on your life for decades.

 When you talk to family or friends about insurance, be careful not to follow their advice blindly.
-The same goes for what an insurance agent tells you.
+The same goes for what an insurance company agent tells you.

 Gather information from a variety of trusted sources and apply what you’ve learned to your situation.